CHAPTER 200 Academic Affairs

 270.4.2 Copyright Policies for Digital Archives (Institutional Repository)

-The Kennedy Library manages the University’s digital archives (institutional repository).
+The library manages the University’s digital archives (institutional repository).
 This program acquires and manages scholarly, intellectual, and creative work produced by members of the Cal Poly community.
 Contributors retain all intellectual property rights to their work and assign a non-exclusive license to the University for the purpose of offering open access to this work to users worldwide.

 270.5 Library Privacy Policies